 Whether you prefer it subtler or more intense, your lamb never needs to be alone on the plate again.

-In the above list are sure to be some of your favorite vegetables, side dishes, and flavor combinations for to serve with lamb chops, the classic spring protein.
+In the above list are sure to be some of your favorite vegetables and flavor combinations for what to serve with lamb chops, the classic spring protein.